svdoever/svdoever.github.io/src/pages/XM_Cloud_rendering_host_options_and_fast_local_development.md

 9. In the **Content Editor** we can now switch between the **internal** rendering host configuration and the **local** rendering host configuration on the `Site Grouping` settings of your site:
     ![](XM_Cloud_rendering_host_options_and_fast_local_development/r1o51pmc1511.png)

-When needed additional rendering host configurations can be added as well, like for example a Vercel deployed rendering host.
+When needed additional rendering host configurations can be added as well like for example a Vercel-deployed rendering host.

 Note that if **localtunnel** is not running anymore, an error is given in **Experience Editor** and **Pages**: